xeTaiz/jekylltest/pages/manual/manual-gettingstarted-network.md

 it is consumed by the *VolumeRaycaster*, but it does not reach either the *EntryExitPoints*, nor the *MeshRenderer*.
 As a reaction to the event, the *VolumeRaycaster* updates its *CameraProperty* and with that invalidates the processor.
-Since the *CameraProperty* is linked to the camera properties of both the *EntryExitPoints* and the *MeshRenderer* processor (see Property Linking TODO: link), they are also invalidated due to the change in their camera parameters.
+Since the *CameraProperty* is linked to the camera properties of both the *EntryExitPoints* and the *MeshRenderer* processor (see [Property Linking](manual-gettingstarted-ui.html#properties)), they are also invalidated due to the change in their camera parameters.

 ![Inviwo Network Flow](images/manual/NetworkExplained.png)